-Language of Dance, a theoretical and practical framework, is a tool to experience and understand movement and to communicate movement concepts through movement-based terminology and symbols.
+The Language of Dance, a theoretical and practical framework, is a tool to experience and understand movement and to communicate movement concepts through movement-based terminology and symbols.
 The framework consists of the:

 - Basic movement concepts as expressed by the distinct terminology of the Movement Alphabet and the Motif symbols, visual representations of the movement concepts;

 - Representation of movement concepts on paper through Motif Notation;